tomoikey/refined-type/README.md

 ```

 # Iterator
+I have also prepared several useful refined types for Iterators.
 ## `ForAll`
 `ForAll` is a rule that applies a specific rule to all elements in the Iterator.
 ```rust